 Did you know?

 Variables are still global!
 Even though the variable counter is set inside a function running in a new processor, it is still accessible from the main program.
-You can visualize that as all the variables are written down on the big notepad in the middle of the Propeller that all of the cores can share.
+You can visualize that as though all the variables are written down on the big notepad in the middle of the Propeller that all of the cores can share.

 Print from Main ONLY!
 The Terminal blocks cannot be used in a function that is launched with a new processor block.
 The same is true for the OLED display module blocks.

 Give It Some Time!
-If you update the value of a variable item in a new processor, add a pause in your main program before trying to print the value of that variable to the terminal.
+If you update the value of a variable item in a new processor, add a pause in your main program before trying to print the value of that variable to the Terminal.
 Otherwise, in rare cases the main program might print the old value before the new processor has a chance to spin up and update it.

 Verifying that your new processor started

 There are 8 processors in the Propeller microcontroller.
 Your main program uses one of them, leaving you up to 7 additional processors that you can use for your own functions.
 However, there is a bit of a catch.
-The blocks for some of the sensors and devices use their own processors to operate, leaving you with fewer than 7 extra processors.
+The blocks for some of the sensors and devices use their own processors to operate, therefore leaving you with fewer than 7 extra processors.

-There's a trick you can use to see if your new processor started, thanks to those global variables: Add a variable item to the top of your main program, update it at the beginning of your new processor's function, and then print the variable from the main program again.
+There is a trick you can use to see if your new processor started, thanks to those global variables: Add a variable item to the top of your main program, update it at the beginning of your new processor's function, and then print the variable from the main program again.
 If the variable changed, you know the processor launched.

 - Add a third set variable block named proof at the top of the main program, and intialize it to zero.